zannloo/tp/docs/DeveloperGuide.md

-Most of the logic for creating a task is encapsulated in the `CreateDeadlineCommand` class, this class utilises the `GroupChildOperation` class to add the Deadline to the group and check for duplicates.
+Most of the logic for creating a task is encapsulated in the `CreateDeadlineCommand` class, this class utilises the `ChildOperation<Student>` class to add the Deadline to the group and check for duplicates.
-The following methods of `ModelManager` and `GroupChildOperation` are used:
+The following methods of `ModelManager` and `ChildOperation<Student>` are used:

 1. `ModelManager::groupChildOperation` - To generate an operation class specific to the current group, it also checks for the validity and presence of the specified group.
-2. `GroupChildOperation::addAllTasks` - To add the tasks to all student within a group, it also checks if it is a duplicate task before adding.
+2. `ChildOperation<Student>::addAllTasks` - To add the tasks to all student within a group, it also checks if it is a duplicate task before adding.
-3. `GroupChildOperation::checkIfAllChildrenHaveTask` - To check if all children within a group already has the task.
+3. `ChildOperation<Student>::checkIfAllChildrenHaveTask` - To check if all children within a group already has the task.

 It is important to note that for adding a task to a singular group/student, the operation class `TaskOperation` is used instead, a sequence diagram illustrating this can be found in the `Model` component.